The 10 Best Beaches in Spain You Should Visit At Least Once

 Lanzarote’s Playa Papagayo resembles the red sand beach in Santorini in some ways.
 The surrounding rock formations have a rusty red color.
 This cove-shaped beach has crystal clear water and dark golden sand.
 Playa Papagayo is distinct from other beaches on this list in terms of appearance.

 Getting here requires a bit of a trek.
 It is a 2-mile walk from the closest town, Playa Blanca.
 You can also drive, but the roads leading there are rough.
-Walking seems like the better option.
+Walking seems like a better option.
 There is a 3 euro fee if you want to enter the secluded area of the beach, but it’s worth the fee.

 Playa de Los Muertos – Almería

 Despite its grave name, Playa de Los Muertos (the Beach of the Dead) is a lively little paradise in Costa del Sol.
 The southern coast of Spain surprisingly doesn’t have as many ‘wow’ beaches as the north, but Playa de Los Muertos is one exception.
 It is an isolated, post-card worthy beach is a preserved natural environment.
 It is home to many species of marine life.
-The easiest way to get here is to follow a half mile trail that starts at the tourism office of Almeria.
+The easiest way to get here is to follow a half-mile trail that starts at the tourism office of Almeria.
 Be sure to take everything you need for the day!
 Oh, and the sunsets here are spellbinding so stick around for that.

 If you liked this post, please share!